zendiy-mgos/zvar/README.md

 ```c
 mgos_zvar_t mgos_zvar_new();
 ```
 Creates a variable and initializes it to `NULL`, with no data-type defined.
 Returns `NULL` if error.
+The returned instance must be deallocated using `mgos_zvar_free`.
 ### mgos_zvar_new_integer(), mgos_zvar_new_bool(), mgos_zvar_new_decimal() and mgos_zvar_new_str()
 ```c
 mgos_zvar_t mgos_zvar_new_integer(long value);